Major and Minor Key Relationships in Music and the Circle of Fifths

 The process of changing key within a song or composition is called modulation.
 Modulations can be long drawn out affairs, where the new key is established subtly through well-chosen chord progressions.
 Alternatively, they can be abrupt modulations, where the key changes without any preparation beforehand.

 The process of briefly hinting at a new key, without actually going so far as to establish it fully, is called tonicisation.

-The process of reproducing a piece of music in a new key (or keys) by changing the pitch of every note equally, such as the imaginary singer at the beginning of the article did, is called transposition.
+The process of reproducing a piece of music in a new key (or keys) by changing the pitch of every note equally is called transposition.

 Chord choices in key based music

 A clear and concise explanation of how chords belonging to major keys are formed from the notes of the major scale

 This article explains the choice of chords used in minor key music formed by combining notes of the various forms of the minor scale.
 It also lists borrowed chords commonly found in music composed in minor keys.